 The speed control is found on the home screen of the LCD screen.
 In the picture below, I’m pointing to the speed control icon with the stylet.

-You can tap on the icon to change the speed or hold the stylet down and a larger version of the icon will appear with a slider button.
+You can tap on the icon to change the speed or hold the style down and a larger version of the icon will appear with a slider button.
 Hold the round circle with the stylet and slide it up and down to position on the speed you prefer.
 The top of the icon is fast, fast, fast and the bottom of the icon is slow, slow, slow.
-I want a bit faster than the slowest position and click the check mark to enter my selection.
+I want a bit faster than the slowest position and click the checkmark to enter my selection.

 The speed control icon is straight forward and easy to use.
 I did have to look it up in the manual to learn where to find it on the screen because the icon wasn’t obvious to me as “speed control”.
 Now I know where it is, I’ll definitely be making use of it.